lucasfernandoprojects/esp32-bitcoin-price-monitoring/README.md

 Once you've completed the setup, upload the boot.py and main.py files to your board.
 The ESP32 will then request the Bitcoin price from the Market Data API every 15 minutes and display the result on the screen.

 Ensure you properly attach the OLED screen to the ESP32 board.
-Since I’m using a 1.14" ST7789 OLED screen, I connected it as follows:
+Since I’m using a 1.14" ST7789 OLED screen, I connected it as follows (adapt the code and connections according to your OLED features):

 ![Bitcoin price monitoring schematics.](https://github.com/lucasfernandoprojects/esp32-bitcoin-price-monitoring/blob/main/photos/bitcoin-price-monitoring-schematics.png)

+## CONCLUSION

+By following these steps, you’ll successfully configure your ESP32 board to display real-time Bitcoin prices on an OLED screen.
+Leveraging the power of CoinAPI and the flexibility of MicroPython, this project showcases how you can extend the capabilities of your ESP32 with custom firmware and API integrations.
+With everything set up correctly, your ESP32 will periodically retrieve the latest market data and keep you informed, making this a rewarding project for anyone interested in IoT and cryptocurrency.

+If you enjoyed this project, you'll likely appreciate my tutorial on creating an [automated irrigation system using Arduino](https://github.com/lucasfernandoprojects/arduino-soil-moisture-monitoring).